 PHASE 1: still anemia, leucopenia, and thrombocytopenia

 For the first three weeks, the blood values are still low.
-At this point, however, the low blood cell count is deceiving because the expansion of the blood vessels during vagotonia enlarges the vessels up to five times of its normal size (in sympathicotonia the blood vessels are constricted).
+At this point, however, the low blood cell count is deceiving because the expansion of the blood vessels during vagotonia increases the blood volume up to five times of the sympathicotonic volume (during the conflict-active phase the blood vessels are constricted).
 The extra volume is filled with blood serum.
 As a result, the blood cell count per cubic millimeter (erythrocytes, leucocytes, thrombocytes) appears low although, in reality, the absolute number of red and white blood cells has not changed.
 The same can be said for the hemoglobin and hematocrit level as well as for the platelet count.
 In addition to the fatigue characteristic for any healing phase, anemia causes extreme tiredness (in the conflict-active phase, the sympathicotonic state of stress still counteracts the fatigue to some extent).

 In conventional medicine terms, this stage is called “a-leukemic leukemia”, meaning that leucoblasts are not (yet) found in the peripheral blood (“a-leukemic”) but are already found in large numbers in the bone marrow (detected through puncture of the bone marrow!)

-PHASE 2: still anemia and thrombocytopenia but rise of leucoblasts
+PHASE 2: still anemia and thrombocytopenia but a rise of leucoblasts

 In conventional medicine, the different types of leukemia are classified according to the blood stem cells that are involved, hence, the use of terms such as “monocytic leukemia”, “T-cell leukemia”, “thrombocyte leukemia”, “erythroleukemia”, “lymphoblastic leukemia”, “myelogenous leukemia”, “plasmacytoma”, and so forth.